enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 The implementation typically involves an underlying array that is sized to the capacity of the buffer, a read index, and a write index.
 The circle or ring comes from taking the flat array and treating the head and tail of the array as wrapping and next to each other.
-Let's try to illustrate this in code and via some visuals real quick:
+Let's try to illustrate this in `Scala` code and via some visuals real quick:

 ```scala
 import scala.reflect.ClassTag // necessary for generic arrays in Scala :meowshrug: